nikolayg/nikgrozev-website/_posts/blog/2017-03-03-react-setup-on-bluemix-in-10-minutes.md

 details how to add additional commands for Flow, ESLint, etc.

-We now have a completely functional React app and we can go on to add our own dependencies, components, and logic. **Create React App** does not add Redux, Router, Bootsrap, and other popular libraries and it's up to us to configure them.
+We now have a completely functional React app and we can go on to add our own dependencies, components, and logic. *Create React App* does not add Redux, Router, Bootsrap, and other popular libraries and it's up to us to configure them.

-The `npm start command` starts the app in a development server that serves its static content without any.
-However, in production we may deploy a BFF API endpoint on the same server.
+The `npm start command` starts the app in a development server that serves its static content without any additional logic.
+However, in production we may
+deploy a [BFF](http://samnewman.io/patterns/architectural/bff/) API endpoint on the same server.
 This can be replicated in development environment by redirecting the API calls with a reverse proxy, as per
 [this post](https://www.fullstackreact.com/articles/using-create-react-app-with-a-server/) .

-**Create React App** is suitable for most small and medium size apps.
+*Create React App* is suitable for most small and medium size apps.
 However, sometimes we may find ourselves restrained by the default configurations.
 If we want to configure ourselves the underlying tools, we can use the `npm run eject` command.
-It will remove the dependency on `react-scripts` and will place in our folder the functionally equivalent dependencies and configurations of the underlying tool.
+It will remove the dependency on `react-scripts` and will place in the project folder the functionally equivalent dependencies and configurations of the underlying tools.

 <div id='to-the-cloud'/>
 # To the Cloud

 Now that we have a running React app, how do we productionise it?
 Well, first things first - lets put our code on GitHub.
-Go to Github and create a project with the same name as your React app - e.g. `sample-react-app`.
+Go to GitHub and create a project with the same name as your React app - e.g. `sample-react-app`.
 Now you can push your code to it: